Fast Intra-kernel Isolation and Security with IskiOS: Evaluation

 \subsection{Microbenchmarks}

-\Comment{JTC: SG, the text states that we selected a subset of LMBench.
-It's typically better to run all the benchmarks of a particular type e.g., all the latency benchmarks, or all the benchmarks that measure OS kernel performance, etc. Picking and choosing a subset of benchmarks makes reviewers nervous as they want to make sure we're not ``cherry-picking'' only benchmarks that make our system look good.
-Can we say, for example, that we run all the OS latency and bandwidth benchmarks from LMBench?}

 We used LMBench~\cite{lmbench} v.3.0-a9 to measure the latency and bandwidth overheads imposed by {\System} on basic kernel operations.
-In particular, we selected benchmarks that measure the latency of critical I/O system calls (\texttt{open()/ [1]close()}, \texttt{read()/ [1]write()}, \texttt{select()}, \texttt{fstat()}, \texttt{stat()}, \texttt{mmap()/ [1]munmap()}), execution mode switches (\texttt{null} system call), and inter-process context switches.
+In particular, our set of microbenchmarks measures the latency of critical I/O system calls (\texttt{open()/ [1]close()}, \texttt{read()/ [1]write()}, \texttt{select()}, \texttt{fstat()}, \texttt{stat()}, \texttt{mmap()/ [1]munmap()}), execution mode switches (\texttt{null} system call), and inter-process context switches.
 We also measured the impact on process creation followed by \texttt{exit()}, \texttt{execve()}, and \texttt{/bin/sh}, as well as the latency of signal installation (via \texttt{sigaction()}) and delivery, protection faults, and page faults.
 Finally, we measured the latency overhead on pipe and socket I/O (TCP, UDP, and Unix domain sockets) and the bandwidth degradation on pipes, sockets, and file and memory-mapped I/O\@.
-We report the arithmetic mean of 10 runs for each microbenchmark. \Comment{MLS: is that the right mean?}
+We report the arithmetic mean of 10 runs for each microbenchmark.